 DELEGATIONS OF SIGNATURE AUTHORITY FROM THE PRESIDENT

 Only persons with a written delegation of signature authority from the President are authorized to sign agreements making commitments to other parties and then only consistently with the conditions established by the President.
 The President has delegated signature authority to his direct reports for various purposes.
-For a list of FIU employees authorized to sign agreements or other documents making commitments to third parties, please see Delegations of Signature Authority.
+For a list of FIU employees authorized to sign agreements or other documents making commitments to third parties, please see Signature Authority.

 SUB-DELEGATIONS OF PRESIDENTIAL SIGNATURE AUTHORITY

 The President may, in signature delegations to his direct reports, authorize a direct report to sub-delegate contract signature authority to their direct reports.
 The following principles guide those sub-delegations of authority: